Trade Barrier Index

 The International Trade Barrier Index (TBI) follows on the success of its sister index the International Property Rights Index used by think tanks, governments, private industry, and academics from around the world to assess their property rights environment.

 After observing rising trade tensions across the world, the need was made clear for a tool that could reveal trade barriers, in all their various forms, as the barriers to economic and individual freedoms they are.
-The problem: too often the trade debate is dominated by political posturing and statistics that treat individuals, and their freedoms, as bystanders.
-However, without in a digestible format there is little hope the problem can be seen and addressed.
+The problem: too often the trade debate is distracted by political spin or bureaucratic standard setting that treat individuals, and their freedoms, as bystanders.

 The Trade Barrier Index is the response to that need.
-The 2019 TBI provides data on tariffs, non-tariff measures, services restrictions, and facilitation limitations for 86 countries in an easily comparative format.
+The first edition was released in 2019, providing data on tariffs, non-tariff measures, services restrictions, and the trade facilitation environment for 86 countries in an easily comparative format.

 The TBI is designed to be used as tool for policymakers, business communities, and civic activists to highlight the harms cause by trade barriers and the net befits to be gained from reducing them.
 More than the sum of its parts, free trade, unhampered by artificial restraints, allows individuals to exchange ideas, social customs, goods, and services on mutually beneficial terms they determine.
 It rewards the most efficient allocation of resources and celebrates specialization.
 The next iterations of the TBI will be able to reflect changes over time and deliver more tools to aide in the research of trade barriers.